Applying with Friends In Graduate Housing

 Group retention allows a group to indicate through how many choices they would like the assignment program to keep their group together.
 Groups are required to set a group retention level on their application.

-- The “Group Retention” feature is only available for groups applying for the first-round Lottery.
-Groups applying for a Waiting List round are not able to use group retention.
+- The “Group Retention” feature is only available for groups applying for the First Round Lottery.
+Group retention is not available after the First Round Assignments.

 - The group retention feature will not work if you do not have the same assignment priority so new graduate students and continuing graduate students cannot use group retention.